free5gc/free5gc-compose/README.md

 ## ULCL Configuration

-To start the core with a i-UPF and two PSA UPFs ULCL configuration, use
+To start the core with a I-UPF and PSA-UPF ULCL configuration, use

 ```bash
 docker compose -f docker-compose-ulcl.yaml up